h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 What are sensitivity and specificity?
 The true positive rate is the ratio of the number of true positive predictions divided by all positive actuals.
 This ratio is also known as **recall** or **sensitivity**, and it is measured from 0.0 to 1.0 where 0 is the worst and 1.0 is the best sensitivity.
 Sensitive is a measure of how well the model is predicting for the positive case.

-The true negative rate is the ratio of the number of true negative predictions divided by all positive predictions.
+The true negative rate is the ratio of the number of true negative predictions divided by the sum of true negatives and false positives.
 This ratio is also known as **specificity** and is measured from 0.0 to 1.0 where 0 is the worst and 1.0 is the best specificity.
 Specificity is a measure for how well the model is predicting for the negative case correctly.
 How often is it predicting a negative case correctly.

-The false negative rate is *1- Specificity*, or it is the ratio of false positives divided by all negative predictions[3].
+The false negative rate is *1- Sensitivity*, or the ratio of false negatives divided by the sum of the true positives and false negatives [3].

 The following image provides an illustration of the ratios for sensitivity, specificity and false negative rate.